 The MacNeal Family Medicine Faculty Development Fellowship was developed in 2002 to address a perceived need for increasing fellowship-trained family physician faculty, especially in community hospital-based programs.
 We welcomed our first fellow in July, 2003.
 Since its inception, nine fellows have completed the fellowship with five of them doing the two-year MPH option.

 The fellowship curriculum covers four areas: clinical skills, teaching skills, administrative skills, and scholarly activity skills.

-The fellow sees patients in our FMC two half days a week and is asked to identify one or two clinical areas that he/she want to enhance or acquire during the fellowship.
+The fellow sees patients in our FMC one to two half days a week and is asked to identify one or two clinical areas that he/she want to enhance or acquire during the fellowship.
 Time is scheduled during the fellowship until competency is met in these areas.
 For those interested in doing obstetrics, longitudinal experience includes managing the board in L&D one half-day a week, carrying several continuity obstetric patients throughout the fellowship, and supervising resident deliveries by the end of fellowship.

 Seminars on various relevant topics are augmented by having the fellow participate in our weekly faculty meetings, oversee an area of the curriculum, and participate in our Annual Program Review.

 Scholarly Activity Skills

 For the fellow choosing the two year MPH option, the Capstone requirement fulfills the fellowship’s scholarly activity requirement.
 Fellows doing the one-year fellowship are expected to make significant progress on a research project during their fellowship.

 Two-year Fellowship with Master of Public Health